While FreeBSD offers different functions to work with sockets, we only need four to “open” a socket. And in some cases we only need two.

 This is best achieved by creating a child process after binding the port.
 The main process then exits and returns control to the shell (or whatever program invoked it).

-The child calls listen
+The child calls listen, then

 starts an endless loop, which accepts a connection, serves